 Mafia Island – Utende Beach

-Mafia Island is south off the coast of Dar es Salaam.
-Above all, it is the surrounding waters that allow those who carry oxygen bottles and snorkel equipment to immerse themselves in a fairytale world.
-The reasons for this are the sheltered location, the many small neighbouring islands, and the adjacent coral reef.
-Utende and its beaches are located in the Mafia Island Marine Park.
-You have to pay extra for this, but with the white sand and turquoise water you have a breathtakingly beautiful paradise around you.
-Wooden dhow boats with their traditional sail rigging also provide a romantic backdrop for gazing out to sea at sunrise.
+Mafia island lies south off the coast of Dar es Salaam.
+The surrounding waters allow those with oxygen tanks and snorkelling gear to immerse themselves in a fairytale world.
+This is mainly due to its protected location, the small neighbouring islands and the close-by coral reef.
+The island of Utende and its beaches are part of the Mafia Island marine park.
+Even though you need to pay extra for a visit, you will find yourself surrounded by a beautiful paradise of white sand and turquoise water.
+During sunrise, wooden dhow boats with traditional sail rigging make for a romantic scene.
+Certainly one of the best beaches in Tanzania!

 Kilwa Masoka – Jimbizi Beach